-In this post we discuss 3 useful DC motor protector circuit from harmful over voltage and under voltage situations.
+In this post we discuss a few DC motor protection circuit from harmful conditions like over voltage and under voltage situations, over current, overload etc..

 DC motor failures are commonly experienced by many of the users, especially in places where the relevant motor is run for many hours a day.
 Replacing motor parts or the motor itself after a failure can be pretty costly affair, something which nobody appreciates.